slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Background

-The [package ecosystem](terminology.md#package-model)'s maintainers are responsible for reliably redistributing artifacts and provenance, making the producers' expectations available to consumers, and providing tools to enable safe artifact consumption (e.g. whether an artifact meets its producer's expectations).
+The [package ecosystem]'s maintainers are responsible for reliably redistributing artifacts and provenance, making the producers' expectations available to consumers, and providing tools to enable safe artifact consumption (e.g. whether an artifact meets its producer's expectations).

 ## Relationship between releases and attestations